 What is a Bastion Host?
 Answers from an IT Consultant

 Many computer terms are fast becoming familiar to the public, but few non-specialists will have heard of bastion hosts.
 A bastion host is a networked computer that has been configured in special ways so that it will be able to resist cyber attacks and intrusions.
 Such a computer usually hosts only one application.
 For example, it is common for a proxy server to consist of a bastion host.
 The term itself comes from computer scientist Marcus J. Ranum, who was writing about the function of firewalls when he explained that bastion hosts would need “some degree of extra attention paid to their security, may undergo regular audits, and may have modified software.”

 Why Have a Bastion Host?

-Protecting the Bastion Host
+Securing a Bastion Host